Everything about linking in Excel

 go to second file

-7. Go to the other document.
+Return to the target document.

 other document